Sing With Us

 MUS 400J

-Dr. Jeff Vanderlee, conductor
+Dr. Nicole Davis, conductor

 Treble Glee

-MUS 400S
+MUS 400S/500S

 MWF 12:00-12:50

 Treble Glee welcomes soprano and alto singers from across the campus with any level of experience.
 This choral ensemble balances support and instruction for new singers with community and connection.
 No audition is required.
-This ensemble does not fulfill the large ensemble requirement for music majors.

 Photo of Treble Glee